A8 autoroute: Traffic

 The road has heavy traffic all year round and is especially congested in July and August, in particular around Antibes and Nice.
 As a result, traffic-management schemes have been adopted between Var to Nice-West similar to those on the Péripherique in Paris.
-The autoroute is regularly closed on the Nice-Menton section as a result of rock falls onto the carriageways.
+The autoroute is regularly closed on the Nice-Menton section as a result of rock falling onto the carriageways.
 The sections crossing the Maures and L'Esterel mountains are at risk from forest fires in summer.